grdddj/done-for-today/plan.md

 - GithubActions emulators downloading --- but missing for ARM
 - running multiple emulators at once
 - update trezorlib after new release

-Manufacturing tests:
-- profile the whole test suite ... how long does it take to run
-- fixing missing mapping values
-- background monitoring of closed lid ... some regular job testing it
-- automatic start of tests when lid is closed

 Firmware:
 - TS5 UI - keyboard new design (recovery, passphrase)